awslabs/time-addressable-media-store/upgrades/4.1_5.0/README.md

 - The Lambda function has a 15-minute timeout and 10GB memory allocation
 - Storage and Tags ETL processes include timeout handling and can be re-run
 - Depending on the volume of data in your TAMS store, some ETL processes may need to be executed multiple times to migrate all data
-- Monitor CloudWatch Logs for progress and any error messages
+- Monitor Lambda Execution Results for progress and any error messages